 The Division of Pediatric Neurosurgery at British Columbia’s Children’s Hospital (BCCH) is the major referral center for pediatric neurosurgical conditions in the province of British Columbia.

 The Division has established itself as one of the foremost pediatric neurosurgical units in Canada and is acclaimed internationally as a leader in pediatric neurosurgery.
-The Division comprises four full-time pediatric neurosurgeons: namely, Dr. Douglas Cochrane who is head of the division, Dr. Ash Singhal and Dr. Paul Steinbok.
+The Division comprises four full-time pediatric neurosurgeons: namely, Dr. Patrick Mcdonald who is head of the division, Dr. Ash Singhal and Dr. Mandeep Tamber.
 All three neurosurgeons are fully trained in pediatric neurosurgery and have limited their practices to the care of children with pediatric neurosurgical conditions.

 The Division of Pediatric Neurosurgery is located at B.C.
 Children’s Hospital, a part of Children’s and Women’s Health Centre.
 This is a tertiary care children’s hospital with the full range of support services and the most modern equipment available for the management of neurosurgical disorders in children.
 The pediatric neurosurgeons are supported by a team of pediatric neurologists, intensivists, pediatric neuro-radiologists, pediatric neuro-pathologists, pediatric electrophysiologists and nurses, physiotherapists occupational therapists and social workers specifically trained in the management of neurological diseases in children.
 There are a number of well-established, multidisciplinary programs including a spina bifida program, spasticity and motor disorders program, an epilepsy surgery program, a neuro-oncology program, and cranio-facial program.